 In general sailors are expected to have their own boats to join in Green fleet sailing, however the club does has a fleet of boats that can be used at this stage until sailors get their own boats.

 Bigger sailors during this stage may be encouraged to move into a more suitable boat for their body size, such as an Open Bic or a Starling.

 Sailors who have graduated from Green fleet sail in Open fleet during club racing.
-In general this is done in Optimists, Open Bics or Starlings.
+In general this is done in Optimists, Open Bics, Starlings or Lasers.

-Coaching for competitive sailors is on Tuesday evenings during daylight saving as part of the ‘Race Squad’.
+Coaching for Open fleet sailors is on Tuesday evenings during daylight saving as part of the ‘Race Squad’.

 The Race Squad comprises junior sailors who are strongly committed to the sport and keen to improve their skills in an accelerated learning program.
 They are expected to compete in most of the local Wellington regattas as well as targeted away regattas that have been identified by the Sailing Academy Manager, with input from the Optimist and Starling Coaches.